Veupix/godot-gpt.gdscript/README.md

 * enabled 2d strech mode
 * sensor_landscape screen orientation
 * enabled oversampling usage for dynamic fonts
+* all sources and text resources are in UTF-8 encoding

 #### Istallation:
 * clone this repo to your local folder